ppsahu/Cypress-Automation-Linq-Assessment/test-setup.md

 ## Why did I choose Cypress testing suite?

-- I had 2 choices Cypress and Selenium
+- I had 2 choices Cypress and Selenium.
 - Even though I had comparatively more experience in Selenium, Cypress was more suitable to test since, the Linq webpage was developed in JavaScript.
-- Cypress is built to test on JavaScript
+- Cypress is built to test on JavaScript.
-- It also gives additional benefits like time travel capabilties, real-time loading, and easy to debug
+- It also gives additional benefits like time travel capabilties, real-time loading, and easy to debug.
-- One of the main davantages of Cypress it gives the capabilty to provide the selector, the selector stategies changes from teams to teams, but Cypress tool, gives a robust selector, while testing itself.
-It increased my efficiency while testing the webpage and I could think on the broader side without worrying about how to apply the strategies to get the selectors.
+- One of the main davantages of Cypress is, it gives the capabilty to provide the selector, the selector stategies changes from teams to teams, but Cypress tool, gives a robust selector, while testing itself on the Cypress Software UI.
+It increased my efficiency while testing the webpage and I could think on the broader side without worrying about how to apply the strategies to get the selectors/webelements.

 ## Instructions to Setup and Execute -

 1. Prerequisites -